Ebbets Field: Other sports at Ebbets Field

-Ebbets Field was frequently used for collegiate football match-ups, and was home base for Manhattan College's team in the 1930s.
-It also hosted three pro football teams - the New York Brickley Giants for one game in 1921, the Brooklyn Lions/Horsemen in 1926, and the Brooklyn Dodgers/Tigers from 1930 to 1944.
+Ebbets Field was frequently used for collegiate football match-ups and was home base for Manhattan College's team in the 1930s.
+It also hosted three professional football teams - the New York Brickley Giants for one game in 1921, the Brooklyn Lions/Horsemen in 1926, and the Brooklyn Dodgers/Tigers from 1930 to 1944.

-On 1927, the soccer Club Nacional de Football in its North American tour played two games against Brooklyn Wanderers, winning both.
-The Nacionals fielded Olympic medal winners such as José Andrade and Héctor Scarone.
+In 1927, the soccer Club Nacional de Football in its North American tour played two games against Brooklyn Wanderers, winning both.
+The Nacionales fielded Olympic medal winners such as José Andrade and Héctor Scarone.

 The stadium also hosted numerous soccer games, including the U.S. National Challenge Cup soccer tournament, now known as the Lamar Hunt U.S. Open Cup.
 Bethlehem Steel F.C. from Pennsylvania of the American Soccer League won its sixth and final National Challenge Cup title, on April 11, 1926, scoring a convincing 7–2 victory over Ben Miller F.C. of St. Louis in the final before more than 18,000 fans.

-On June 7, 1931, over 10,000 fans came out to Ebbets Field to watch Celtic of Scotland defeat Brooklyn Wanderers 5–0.
+On June 7, 1931, over 10,000 fans came out to Ebbets Field to watch Celtic of Scotland defeat the Brooklyn Wanderers 5–0.

 On June 17, 1947, the first known televised soccer game in the US took place when Hapoel Tel Aviv lost to the American League Stars 2–0.
 On June 18, 1948, Liverpool of England beat Djurgården of Sweden 3–2 in front of 20,000 fans.
 On October 17 of that year, the U.S. national team beat the Israel national team in front of 25,000 fans.
 On May 8, 1955, Sunderland of England beat the American League Stars 7–2.
 On May 17, Sunderland drew 1-1 with 1.
 FC Nürnberg of Germany.

 On May 25, 1958, Manchester City of England lost to Hearts of Scotland 6–5 in front of more than 20,000 patrons.
 The winners received the Empire State Cup, which can be seen in the Heart of Midlothian FC Museum.
 On June 28, 1959, Napoli of Italy lost to Rapid Vienna of Austria 1–0 in front of 18,512, and game officials were attacked afterwards.
 At the rematch three days later in front of 13,000 people, Napoli tied Rapid Vienna 1–1, in one of the last events held there.

 Gaelic football was also played at Ebbets Field.
 On June 24, 1931, the All-Ireland champion County Kerry team defeated Kildare by a score of 18–3 with an attendance of 2,500 fans under floodlights in a night game.

 Ebbets Field also hosted nearly 90 fight cards between 1915 and 1947.